clobrano/letsdo/README.md

 lets see +letsdo
 ```

-I'm not happy with typing too much, however.
-To start again an older task, use its index:
+As you can see, tasks are reported along with an ID.
+That's because I'm not happy with typing too much.
+To start again an older task, use the ID:

 ```
 lets do 10